boldsuck/haveno-reto-docs/docs/haveno-ui/security.md

 socks5ProxyXmrAddress=127.0.0.1:9050
 ```

-Now you can start Tor in first and then Cryptocurrency, the client will securely control Tor for all it's needs.
+Now you can start Tor in first and then RetoSwap, the client will securely control Tor for all it's needs.

 ### Install and use RetoSwap on TailsOS
 ```